Alphabetical Plant Listing

 Peonies belong to the Paeoniaceae family, which includes 33 species of herbaceous perennials or deciduous shrubs.
 Native to Asia, Europe, and Western North America, they have been cultivated for over 2,000 years for the beauty of their flowers.

-Flowers: The flowers are prized for their large, showy, and fragrant flowers.
-They come in a variety of colors, including shades of pink, red, white, yellow, and coral.
+Flowers: Peonies are prized for their large, showy, and fragrant blooms.
+They come in various colors, including pink, red, white, yellow, and coral.
 The flowers have a distinct cup-like shape with many layers of petals, and their size can range from 2-12 inches (5-30 cm) in diameter.

 Foliage: The lush foliage, deeply lobed and glossy green, provides a lovely backdrop to the showy blooms.
 In the fall, the leaves often turn a reddish or golden color before dropping for the winter.